 “She turned her cant’s into cans and her dreams into plans.”

-My name is Kayla and I am a motivation addict.
-I currently work full-time in addition to attending grad school as a full-time student.
-I have a hard time remembering what “free time” feels like and my planner is my lifeline (yes, I still prefer to physically write down my schedule despite the pressures of the digital world).
+I currently work full–time in addition to attending grad school as a full–time student.
+I have a hard time remembering what “free time” feels like and my planner is my lifeline (yes – I still prefer to physically write down my schedule despite the pressures of the digital world).
 Even though I usually feel completely drained by the end of each day, there is this tiny part of me that continues to feel both encouraged and empowered by my overwhelming schedule.

 What really motivates me?
 I love achieving my goals because the feeling of accomplishment provides me with a sense of purpose and pride.
 Regardless of the task at hand, I always pour 100% of myself into every single thing I do.
 I do not believe in minimal effort or creating the illusion of hard work.
 Most days, I love that I have a motivated mindset as it leads me to feel very productive and accomplished.
 However, there are days when I wish I had a just a few extra hours to cross a few more things off my never–ending to–do list.
 As a result of my busy schedule, I do occasionally experience burnout.
 Therefore, I must continually remind myself that it is of the utmost importance I work towards balancing the seven dimensions of wellness for the sake of my sanity.